 Place baking soda mold on the middle part of the stainless steel pot and cover it with half a cup of water.

 You may need more baking soda and water if the pot is large and let it boil.
-When the water boils and evaporates, it leaves baking soda film on the walls.
+When the water boils and evaporates, baking soda film leaves on the walls.

 The baking soda will come off with stains when you scrub it off from the walls.
 However, it would be better to scrub off the baking soda when your pan is still hot to remove the stains effectively.